 The First Principal Component (PC1) image (Figure 13) shows a range of brightness and texture that highlights features associated with differences in vegetation type and density.
 Areas of closed Aspen, closed Pine, open deciduous vegetation, grasslands and exposed soil appear to have a brighter tone with variable texture.
 Areas of open black spruce tend to show up as mid tone to dark grey.
 Shrubby and grassy wetlands also appear as dark areas.
-In general, darker tones tend to reflect areas of increased moisture (e.g., wetlands and areas of black spruce), whereas lighter tones reflect areas of drier conditions (e.g., better drainage with pine,
+In general, darker tones tend to reflect areas of increased moisture (e.g., wetlands and areas of black spruce), whereas lighter tones reflect areas of drier conditions (e.g., better drainage with pine, aspen or exposed soil).

 The Second Principal Component (PC2) image (Figure 14) provides information about the degree of land cover type and vegetation density.
 For example, well-forested lands show up as darker tones, whereas areas of burn and grassy or barren lands show up as lighter tones.
 Further, open black spruce forest is characterized by darker tones; closed pine forest is displayed in mid-range tones, and areas of dunes and exposed soil show up as the lightest tones.
-Finally, areas dominated by grass or little vegetation or of
+Finally, areas dominated by grass or little vegetation or of burned forest, show up as light- to medium-grey tones.